akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *And you knew.*

-He thought a moment on what she might be asking him.

-“Yes.
+Something in her face made him pause.
+Then, slowly: “Yes.
 I found out afterwards.
 In truth, it was a rash vow, a shock to all present.”

+He expected some response, but nothing.

-The scene flashed again through his mind.
-“It went something like this: an offer came from Brittany, where my sister is to marry.
+“An offer came from Brittany, where my sister is to marry.
 They ask for me also, but the king said no, one is enough.
 Others said we need the money and it would stop people calling me names.”

-He shook his head.
+He leant towards her.

 ”That's when he vowed that he would let God decide.
 I don't think he expected anyone to actually walk in.”

 “But I did.”

 “But you did.”
 He looked at her, and there was something in his face that she could not name.
-“And now we are both... caught, like two birds in a hunter's cage.
-Hello, who approaches?”
+“And now we are both... caught, like two birds in a hunter's cage. *Hello, who approaches?*”

 ---